-Club activities include, but are not limited to: opportunities for fellowship among students and for travel grant assistance; public education through demonstrations at the KSU Insect Zoo, KSU Open House, and area schools; outreach to the community by activities supporting 4-H and FFA youth clubs.
-Special Entomology Department activities include: hosting the fall picnic and enriching the seminar series by sponsoring a noted entomologist as a speaker.
+Club activities include, but are not limited to: opportunities for fellowship and professional development among students, funding opportunities for travel to meetings and other professional development activities; public education through demonstrations at the KSU Insect Zoo, KSU Open House, and area schools; outreach to the community by activities supporting 4-H and FFA youth clubs.
+Special Entomology Department activities include: hosting the fall picnic and enriching the seminar series by sponsoring a noted entomologist as a speaker

-Learn more about Mudge Week, celebrated 23-28 March 2015, with activities and competitions for students
+Learn more about Mudge Week, celebrated April 10th-15th in 2017, with activities and competitions for students